 No booking necessary.

-6 April 2019 – First Round Pupillage Interviews
+April 2020 – First Round Pupillage Interviews - EXACT DATE TO BE CONFIRMED

-27 April 2019 – Second Round Pupillage Interviews
+April 2020 – Second Round Pupillage Interviews - EXACT DATE TO BE CONFIRMED

 We offer four 12-month pupillages per year.
 Our pupillages are highly structured with relevant in-house training sessions running throughout the year.
 Your training will include sessions on specific drafting skills, bail applications, judicial review and trial advocacy, to name a few.